What is erythromycin?

-It is active against many gram-positive organisms (including Staphylococcus aureus, Streptococcus pyogenes, corynebacteria and clostridia) and some gram-negative organisms (Neisseria gonorrhoeae,).
+It is active against many gram-positive organisms (including Staphylococcus aureus, Streptococcus pyogenes, corynebacteria and clostridia) and some gram-negative organisms (Neisseria gonorrhoeae, the cause of gonorrhoea).
 It is also effective for mycoplasma infections, syphilis and chlamydia.

 How is erythromycin taken?

 Erythromycin is generally well tolerated.
-It is thought that it can be used safely in pregnancy and during breast feeding.
+When essential, erythromycin can be used in pregnancy and during breastfeeding.

 - Gastrointestinal disturbance: nausea, vomiting, abdominal pain, diarrhoea, loss of appetite

 - Liver reactions: more common in those with pre-existing liver disease and potentially serious.
 Signs are dark urine, light stools, yellow eyes and skin (jaundice)

 - Allergic rashes: hives, fixed drug eruption, Stevens-Johnson–toxic epidermal necrolysis and rarely, anaphylaxis